Ketho/vscode-wow-api/SETUP.md

 ```

 ### Debugging
-To debug the extension, pressing `F5` (which runs the default [build task](https://github.com/Ketho/vscode-wow-api/blob/master/.vscode/tasks.json#L7-L17)) and then opening a folder and looking at a Lua file should activate the extension.
+To debug the extension, pressing `F5` and then opening a folder and looking at a Lua file should activate the extension.

 ![](img/setup/debugging_loaded.png)